substrait-io/substrait/site/docs/types/simple_logical_types.md

 | interval_year   | Interval day to month                                        | INTERVAL<YEAR_MONTH>   | -              | -             | Interval year to month |
 | interval_day    | Interval day to second                                       | INTERVAL<DAY_TIME>     | -              | -             | Interval day to second |

+#### Discussion points

+* How do we ensure Substrait is adoptable by different communities while avoiding type explosion?
+Is it important to avoid type explosion?
+Current proposal is to avoid types unless they exist in at least two projects.
+* Does it make sense to support user defined types?
+* We've included unsigned types here but they only currently exist in Arrow.
+Should we remove?